Sadachbia/multiplication/README.md

 # multiplication
-A game for practising times tables
+The game for practising times tables.

+Purpose of this project is to learn HTML5, CSS3 and JavaScript.